-Note: This feature is not available in the Episode GUI client, and requires Episode API Support.
-For more information see the Episode Advanced User's Guide.
+Note: This feature is now available in both the Episode CLI and in the GUI client with Episode Engine license.
+For CLI details, see the Episode Advanced User's Guide.

 Select a sequence of TIFF images as an input format for conversion to video.
 8-bit and 16-bit are supported.